mvemuri1/FBLASuperManager/README.md

 * **Officers**
 * The officers page allows administrators to add more officers and see the current officers and their biographies.
 * **Q & A**
-* The Q and A page allows administrators to add more frequently asked questions.
+* The Q and A page allows administrators to add more frequently asked questions and allows administrators to be contacted by their students.
+Admin can remember questions that their students often ask them, or pick some from the information they have been contacted about, then type them into the app with their respective answers for the students to view.
+* **Bug Reporting System**
+On the same page as the Q&A, there is a box for any users to report a bug.
+This is automatically sent to the Firebase Database, which emails the developers.

 ### Student Features
 * **Home Page**